The McDonnell Genome Institute employs over 200 faculty and staff from a variety of disciplines.

 Associate Director, Professor of Medicine

-Vervet Colony Genome Project
+Pediatric Cancer Genome Project

 The Genome Modeling Tools site provides reliable software for high-throughput genomic analysis that is easy to install and well documented.
-The software on the site is developed and maintained by the Informatics group at The Genome Institute at Washington University School of Medicine.
+The software on the site is developed and maintained by the Informatics group at The McDonnell Genome Institute at Washington University School of Medicine.

 The Outreach Department reaches out to the St. Louis community by visiting local schools, giving talks and doing hands-on science with K-12 students.
 The department also conducts tours of the institute, invites groups to perform experiments in the facility's labs and provides internships for undergraduates from diverse backgrounds.